RicardooCorreia/RicardooCorreia/README.md

 	* Participated in architecture decisions
 * Developer at new project responsible for warehouse management, intended to replace the current warehouse management tool
 	* Created the base application with hexagonal architecture
  	* Created new framework to manage packages state
+  		* This allowed to create a state flow chart for the packages, as well as automatic documentation
 	* Participated in architecture decisions
 	* Responsible for most of the codebase
 	* Introduced Apache Kafka